These Passover appetizers are 100 percent holiday approved!

 Bread might be out of the question, but matzo isn’t.
 Matzo crostini is a brilliant bread substitute.

-Not to mention, it’s an easy Passover appetizer.
+Not to mention, it’s an easy Passover side dish or appetizer.

 With matzo as the base, you load it up with a bruschetta topping.
 It’s fresh, delectable, and bread-free.